diofant/diofant/docs/release/notes-0.11.rst

 * Added :func:`~diofant.ntheory.residue_ntheory.discrete_log` to compute discrete logarithms, see :pull:`785`.
 Thanks to Gabriel Orisaka.
 * Function :func:`~diofant.solvers.recurr.rsolve` got initial support for systems of equations, see :pull:`921`.
+* Support inhomogenous case for systems of linear ODEs with constant coefficients, see :pull:`919`.

 Major changes
 =============